Rani Rampal to head India's women's team in New Zealand - The Media Times

 “The players have to do their best, and I want to see them play under pressure and staying in the right rhythm.”

-He added that matches against the UK’s No. 5 and New Zealand’s No. 6 World will provide an excellent opportunity for the Indian team to show their fearless attitude.
+He added that matches against the UK’s No. 5 and New Zealand’s No. 6 World Series provide an excellent opportunity for the Indian team to show their fearless attitude.

 Team: Rani Rampal (Captain), Savita (Vice-Captain), Regini Etimarpu, Deep Grace Ekka, Gurjit Kaur, Reena Khokhar, Salima Tete, Sushila Chanu, Nisha, Namita Toppo, Udita, Monika, Lilima Minz, Neha, Sonika, Sharmila Devi , Navneet Kaur, Lalremsiami, Vandana Katariya, Navjot Kaur.